-- Mapping the relevant actors and their specific roles in these processes, including formal requirements and the informal arrangements that are currently in place.
-Main question for the analysis: - Who are the main actors at national, sub-national and sectoral levels? - Listing the coordination mechanism linked to the above processes, including formal and informal arrangements.

-Main question for the analysis:

-- What channels of communication and mechanisms are in place to ensure that the skills needs identified trigger changes in qualifications and VET curricula? - Identifying the strengths and bottlenecks that are enabling or blocking the processes, respectively. - Identifying the possible first next steps and potential mechanisms that could help to advance the current state of play, with special focus on the experience of VOICT as a regional ICT cluster.
-Main question for the analysis: - What would be a feasible mechanism for ensuring that demand-side actors have a voice in initiating, formulating and approving the relevant standards and the education and training offer in order to meet the needs of different economic sectors?
+- what main actors at national, sub-national and sectoral levels? - listing the coordination mechanism linked to the above processes, including formal and informal arrangements.
+Main question for the analysis: - what channels of communication and mechanisms are in place to ensure that the skills needs identified trigger changes in qualifications and VET curricula? - identifying the strengths and bottlenecks that are enabling or blocking the processes, respectively; - identifying the possible first next steps and potential mechanisms that could help to advance the current state of play, with special focus on the experience of VOICT as a regional ICT cluster.
+Main question: - what would be a feasible mechanism for ensuring that demand-side actors have a voice in initiating, formulating and approving the relevant standards and the education and training offer in order to meet the needs of different economic sectors?

-Semi-structured in-depth interviews with key resource individuals were undertaken, the interviewees being from selected public institutions, including line ministries and referent agencies (institutes) and education councils, where feasible; education and training providers at central, provincial and local levels, including VET schools and universities; and representatives of the private sector, businesses and employers, with the emphasis on the VOICT companies as members5.
+Semi-structured in-depth interviews with key resource individuals were undertaken, the interviewees being from selected public institutions, including line ministries and referent agencies (institutes) and education councils, where feasible; education and training providers at central, provincial and local level, including VET schools and universities; and representatives of the private sector, businesses and employers, with the emphasis on the VOICT companies as members5.